-Tade receivables The management has established a credit policy under which each new customer is analysed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
-The Company's review includes external ratings, if they are available, francial statements, credit agency information, industry notimation and in some cases bank references before making table to a new customer.
-Le Company's payment to credit risk information and in some cases bank references before making table to a new customer.
-Le Company's payment to credit risk information and in some cases bank references before making table to a new customer.
-Le Company's payment to credit risk information and in evolution and and conditions of search customer.
-Head Company Payments its exposure to credit risk from trade receivables by stablishing a payment term for its customers.
+The management has stabilished a credit policy under which each new customer is analysed individually for creditworthines before the Company's standard payment and delivery terms and conditions are offered.
+The Company's review includes external raings, if they are available, financial statemer credit agency information, industry information and in some cases bank references before making sales to a new customer.